johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-07-15-using-azd-for-faster-incremental-azure-container-app-deployments-in-azure-devops/index.md

 Now that we have our `main.bicepparam` file, we're ready to migrate to our pipeline to use `azd`.

+Well, one extra bit first.

-## Workaround for `SERVICE_APP_RESOURCE_EXISTS`
+## Workaround for `SERVICE_APP_RESOURCE_EXISTS` not being supplied

 At the time of writing, there is an issue that means that the `SERVICE_APP_RESOURCE_EXISTS` environment variable is not being set by `azd`.
 [This is a known issue and is being worked on](https://github.com/Azure/azure-dev/issues/4402).

 In the meantime, we have a workaround.
-We're going to set the `SERVICE_APP_RESOURCE_EXISTS` environment variable in our pipeline.
-We're going to set it to `true` if we detect a service already exists and `false` if not.
+We're going to set the `SERVICE_APP_RESOURCE_EXISTS` environment variable in our pipeline with a little bash and Azure CLI magic.
+We're going to set our manually created `SERVICE_APP_RESOURCE_EXISTS` environment variable to `true` if we detect a service already exists and `false` if not.

 You'll note this as the `Check container app exists` step in the modifications to our pipeline below.
-This is a workaround and will be removed when the issue is resolved in `azd`.
+This is a workaround and will be removed when the issue is resolved in `azd` itself.

 ## Azure DevOps pipeline modifications